clarkperkins/django-rest-framework-siren/README.md

 ## Overview

 Siren hypermedia support extracted as a third party package directly from the official Django REST Framework implementation.
-It's based on the Siren specification located [here][https://github.com/kevinswiber/siren].
+It's based on the Siren specification located [here][siren].

 ## Requirements